Inside the MSO

 The Downstream Effects

-Quality Drift: Clinical standards become more “compliance-driven” than physician-led.
+The first is quality drift, where clinical standards become more compliance-driven than physician-led.
 The highest standards in medicine are usually maintained through professional norms, not checklists alone.

-Staff Churn: Clinical support staff tend to take their cues from physicians.
-So, if doctors are disengaged or skeptical, the staff often becomes less stable.
+The second is staff churn.
+Clinical support staff tend to take their cues from physicians.
+If doctors are disengaged or skeptical, the staff often becomes less stable.
 Turnover increases and operational consistency suffers.

-Adversarial Discussions: Routine items such as comp adjustments, call schedules, staffing requests, vendor changes, become more contentious because trust has been replaced by process.
+The third is adversarial discussions, where routine items such as compensation adjustments, call schedules, staffing requests, and vendor changes become more contentious because trust has been replaced by process.

-Founders considering a sale, successor physicians stepping into ownership, and employed physicians joining a platform can often predict whether buy-in will hold by confirming 5 things before signing.
+Founders considering a sale, successor physicians stepping into ownership, and employed physicians joining a platform can often predict whether buy-in will hold by confirming a few things before signing.

-1. Is governance real or informal?
-Is there a defined forum that actually resolves issues, with a clear cadence and follow-through?
-Or do decisions happen ad hoc, depending on who is available that week?
+The first is whether governance is real or informal.
+Is there a defined forum that actually resolves issues, with a clear cadence and follow-through, or do decisions happen ad hoc depending on who is available that week?

-2. Who handles the “small” problems quickly?
+The second is who handles the small problems quickly.
 Buy-in often erodes through small, repeated failures like payroll errors, broken equipment, missing supplies, scheduling issues, and slow vendor support.
 Is there a competent operator who owns resolution, or does everything get routed into a generic ticketing process with unclear timing?

-3. Is there a documented path for feedback and review?
-When a physician says, “This change is hurting patient flow,” what happens next?
+The third is whether there is a documented path for feedback and review.
+When a physician says this change is hurting patient flow, what happens next?
 Is there a defined timeline, a review process, and a way to test alternatives?
 Vague responses create predictable disengagement.

-4. Are clinical standards physician-led?
+The fourth is whether clinical standards are physician-led.
 Is there clear physician leadership for standards, supervision norms, and clinical governance?
 If clinical policy is defined without meaningful physician input, engagement usually declines quickly.

-5. When changes happen, is the rationale explained?
-Physicians don't need a speech.
-They need a reason, so when an MSO changes a system or vendor, does it explain the operational rationale and constraints clearly?
-Transparent logic tends to reduce resistance and surprise changes tend to increase it.
+The fifth is whether the rationale is explained when changes happen.
+Physicians do not need a speech.
+They need a reason.
+When an MSO changes a system or vendor, does it explain the operational rationale and constraints clearly?
+Transparent logic tends to reduce resistance.
+Surprise changes tend to increase it.

 Structure Creates Culture